carlamtmendes/EuroMod/README.md

 $if not set t_end                       $setglobal t_end                        8760
 $if not set runyear                     $setglobal runyear                      2017
 $if not set solver                      $setglobal solver                       CPLEX
-$if not set modelName                   $setglobal modelName                    Euromod
+$if not set modelName                   $setglobal modelName                    EuroMod
 $if not set slope                       $setglobal slope                        0.35
 $if not set scenario                    $setglobal scenario                     Historic
 ```
 After the model is solved, the model data and results are uploaded into a GDX file and a summary of the main results are saved into a CSV file.

 ## Documentation
-Euromod includes several modules that cover the input, optimization, and model's ouput.
+EuroMod includes several modules that cover the input, optimization, and model's ouput.

 ### Inputs

-- **\input**: folder containing the inputs by Euromod in CSV format
+- **\input**: folder containing the inputs by EuroMod in CSV format
   - *availabilities.csv*: includes power plants availabilities per type.
   - *map_country.csv*: mapping countries to accronims used in the model.
   - *time.csv*: definition of time steps and its relation with year, months, weeks, days and quarters.